Capital Campaigns: The Ultimate Guide

 The case for support (also known as the case statement) is the most important tool in your organization’s fundraising toolbox.
 This is because it provides a clear, concise overview of why your organization exists and why it deserves donor support.

 The case for support is even more important during a capital campaign.
 Nonprofits that clearly articulate their impacts, needs and plans in a donor-centric format are most likely to meet their campaign goals.

 Your capital campaign’s case for support must detail your fundraising goal and include specifics about how the money will be used toward specific impacts.

 One of the first things you should do when planning a capital campaign is put your case for support in writing.
 Create a branded case brochure that includes all of the information prospective donors need in a professional, useful package.

 Your team can determine the viability of a campaign’s fundraising strategy by surveying stakeholders in your organization.
 A fundraising consultant conducts this study and assesses the results to help your nonprofit get the most from the capital campaign planning process.

 Phase 2: Pre-Campaign Planning

-The pre-campaign planning phase is when you’ll create your campaign’s strategy and create a list of major gift prospects.
+The pre-campaign planning phase is when you’ll create your campaign’s strategy and compile a list of major gift prospects.
 During this phase, you’ll also secure and train your leadership and create a gift range chart outlining the different ranges of donations you’ll need.